antonvw/wex/README.md

   using [Doxygen (1.7.1)](http://www.stack.nl/~dimitri/doxygen/)

 - translation is done using [poedit (1.4.6)](http://www.poedit.net/)
-  - wxextension has it's own localization file, your application should also add it's own one (add _() around text strings), and also put the standard wxwidgets localization file in the localization dir.
+  - wxExtension has it's own localization file, your application should also add it's own one (add _() around text strings), and also put the standard wxwidgets localization file in the localization dir.